mathwallet/docs.mathchain.org/docs/index.md

 ## What is MathChain

-MathChain is a SmartWallet AppChain based on Substrate for massive adoption, go-to-market and inclusive blockchain applications.
+MathChain is a Modular Blockchain based on Substrate for massive adoption, go-to-market and inclusive blockchain applications.

 ## Links